Library: Policy

 (B) entering a transaction code and SSN of the person at the top of a blank IMS screen.

-(c) DXL is a history screen of all data exchange discrepancy messages found on a particular person.
-The user may access this screen by entering DXL space SSN.
+(c) DXL is a history screen of all data exchange discrepancy messages found for a particular person or case.
+The user may access this screen by entering.
+DXL space SSN or DXL space the case number.
+Supervisors use this screen to track the worker's timeliness in clearing G1DX discrepancies.
 The DXL screen lists the:

 (1) error type;